 The final exam will be a take-home exam.
 The exam will be cumulative with greatest focus on material not covered in previous exams.
 This exam will require some short answer and R computing.
-Students will prepare neatly typed exams in Word or LaTeX that can be submitted online in Canvas or delivered to the instructor's office.
+Students will prepare neatly typed exams in Word or LaTeX that can be submitted online in Canvas.
 Students are not allowed to work together on the final exam.
 Students will be asked to include an honor code statement at the beginning of their exam.
 Questions about the final exam should be directed to the instructor as early as possible, at least 24 hours before the exam is due.